-This project began in October 2000 with the transcription of the 1483/5 Venice edition of the Manipulus florum.
+This project began in October 2000 with transcription work on the 1483/5 Venice edition of the Manipulus florum.
 Beginning in May 2001, individual transcribed topics were published on this website in PDF documents that were fully searchable but were protected from printing and downloading.
-This stage of the project was completed in May 2002.
+This stage of the project was completed about 1 year later.

 B = Paris, BnF MS lat.
 15986